 With the listing of the rusty patched bumble bee, and the monarch butterfly being evaluated for listing, as endangered under the Endangered Species Act, the Illinois Tollway has initiated a Pollinator Habitat Program and is establishing pollinator habitat within its ROW.
-In order to promote the establishment of pollinator habitat within these areas, the Illinois Tollway has developed specific seed mixes that include native flowers that are important to pollinators in this region.
-To date, the Illinois Tollway has incorporated 923 acres of pollinator habitat as part of the Illinois Tollway's Best Management Practices and construction of wetland mitigation sites.
+In order to promote the establishment of pollinator habitat within these areas, the Illinois Tollway has developed specific seed mixes that include native flowers that are important to pollinator habitat as part of the Illinois Tollway's Best Management Practices and construction of wetland mitigation sites.
 Approximately 300 more acres of habitat are anticipated to be planted over the remaining years of the Move Illinois Program.